PROSPIRE-TECHNOLOGY-SERVICES/nagios-mcp/README.md

 ### Starting the SSE server

 - The mcp server by default runs on STDIO transport.
 If you do not require SSE transport, you can skip this section.
-- Command: `uv run -m nagios_mcp --config NAGIOS_CONFIG_FILE --transport sse --host localhost --port 8000`
+- Command: `uvx nagios-mcp --config NAGIOS_CONFIG_FILE --transport sse --host localhost --port 8000`

 ### For Claude Desktop